Feb 21, 2025 | Txses Impact

 Phase Two: Residential & Small Commercial Installations

 The program is already preparing to expand!
-On Wednesday, January 29, Austin Energy hosted the first in a series of stakeholder meetings to develop this expansion to include small commercial and residential installations.
+On Wednesday, January 29th, Austin Energy hosted the first in a series of stakeholder meetings to develop this expansion to include small commercial and residential installations.
+See recordings of past stakeholder meetings and list of future meetings:

-At least two more stakeholder meetings will be held regarding this topic:
+At least one more stakeholder meeting will be held regarding this topic:

 Check back here and on our social media for updates on future meetings.